nshroff1000/pennlabspractical/trello/README.txt

 Open the terminal and navigate to the directory with all the files.
 Make sure mysql is installed.
-Then use the command to run the sql file.
+Then run the sql file (As shown below) through mysql.
 Put the username after u and password after p.
-For example, if name is the username and admin is password, then run the command,
+For example, if 'name' is the username and 'admin' is password, then run the command,

 mysql -uname -padmin < createtables.sql;